 Companies wishing to do business and provide telecommunications services in Massachusetts must file an SBO and have an approved retail rate schedule on file with the Department.
 The SBO includes a general description of the services to be offered by the carrier, contact information for customers who need to reach the carrier with questions or complaints, and a statement that the company has made all appropriate federal and state income tax filings and paid all income taxes.
-During FY 2017, the Competition Division handled filings from 7 new carriers.
+During FY 2018, the Competition Division managed filings from 4 new carriers.

 The Competition Division reviews competitive carriers' rate schedules to make sure that they do not contain any terms or provisions that are in violation of Department policy (e.g., a carrier cannot offer service on the condition that a customer agrees not to contest any charges).
-Some rate schedules are relatively short, but others are lengthy and complex.
 Competitive carriers are free to determine prices and service offerings based on what the market will bear or market-based pricing.
-In FY 2017, the Competition Division reviewed and approved 165 rate schedules/tariffs and 6 interconnection agreements between carriers.
+In FY 2018, the Competition Division reviewed and approved 166 rate schedules/tariffs and 2 interconnection agreements between carriers.